adithyavenkatkumar/EtherNexus/README.md

 **EtherNexus** is a Senior Design Project (SDP) that implements a fully decentralized banking ecosystem deployed on the **Ethereum Sepolia Testnet**.
 It eliminates reliance on central authorities by providing users with complete, self-custodial control of their digital assets through a modern, premium-grade user interface.

-The project also includes an **AI-powered Resume Screening System** built with Python and Streamlit, which uses Sentence Transformers and cosine similarity to semantically rank resumes against a given job description.

-- **Project Duration:** December 16, 2025 – February 03, 2026
 - **Final Platform:** Ethereum Sepolia Testnet
 - **Status:** ✅ Completed